Give us your contact details and we'll get in touch at a time to suit you.

 Compliance, or 'C', is the fourth factor of DISC.
 People with a high 'C' factor have an organised, cautious attitude, and approach tasks in an analytical way.

-The Roodt Report is an independent assessment of the Discus DISC profiling system, providing a detailed study of the reliability and validity of the system.
+The Roodt Report is an independent assessment of the DISC profiling system, providing a detailed study of the reliability and validity of the system.

-Understanding DISC
+Understanding DISC I

-The Theoretical Basis of the DISC SystemAn introduction to the basic ideas behind DISC personality assessment, looking at the ways two fundamental behavioral traits build a detailed DISC profile.
+An introduction to the basic ideas behind DISC personality assessment, looking at the ways two fundamental behavioral traits build a detailed DISC profile.

 'Personality' is a word with many different definitions, but here we look at the operational description of personality used by the DISC profiling system.